scala/docs.scala-lang/_tour/packages-and-imports.md

 ---
-layout: tutorial
+layout: tour
 title: Packages and Imports

-disqus: true
+discourse: true

-tutorial: scala-tour
+partof: scala-tour

-categories: tour
-num: 4
+num: 35
-next-page:
-previous-page: named-parameters
+previous-page: named-arguments
-prerequisite-knowledge: basics, unified-types, classes
 ---

 # Packages and Imports
 Scala uses packages to create namespaces which allow you to modularize programs.